LorenzoValente3/Deep-Learning-Models/README.md

 [[Code]](models_using_MNIST/VAE.ipynb) [[Paper]](https://arxiv.org/abs/1312.6114)

 ### DCGAN-MNIST
-Implementation of _Deep Convolutional Generative Adversarial Network (DCGAN)_  with a custom training loop aims at generating MNIST samples.
+Implementation of _Deep Convolutional Generative Adversarial Network (DCGAN)_  with a custom training loop aims generating MNIST samples.

 #### Model
 A GAN's *discriminator* is simply a classifier.
 It attempts to distinguish between actual data in the dataset and data created by the generator.
 A GAN's *generator* learns to create fake data by incorporating feedback from the discriminator.
 It learns to make the discriminator classify its output as real.